 Although harmless, lipomas can cause problems in some locations as they can press on other structures which can impede their function.

 They can define as infiltrative or non-infiltrative.

-Non-infiltrative lipomas remain within the fatty tissue only.
+- Non-infiltrative lipomas remain within the fatty tissue only.

-The cause of feline lipomas isn’t known.
+The cause of lipomas has not been established.

-Non-infiltrative lipomas are well defined, soft, round movable lumps under the skin.
-Cats with lipomas do not experience pain and there are generally no other symptoms present.
+Non-infiltrative lipomas are well-defined, soft, round movable lumps under the skin.
+Cats with lipomas do not experience pain, and there are generally no other symptoms present.
 They can range in size from a pea to several inches in diameter.

 Infiltrative lipomas are typically less defined than non-infiltrative lipomas.

 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you.
-He will need to run diagnostic tests to determine of the lump is a lipoma or a liposarcoma, which is a malignant growth of the fatty tissue.

 In some cases, a biopsy will be necessary if the results from the fine needle aspirate are inconclusive.